-Thinking out of the tin is not easy - if one is wallowing inside it.
-When it comes to the ideas in this paper, gripe about any idea in particular, shoot it down; that is par for the course for most theorising adventures.
+Thinking out of the tin is not easy - if wallowing inside it.
+When it comes to the ideas in this paper, gripe about any idea in particular, shoot it down; that is par for the course of most theorising adventures.
 This theory is not a sum of its parts.
 An arguable point here and there may not knock out the theory as a whole.
-Neither its props nor its goalposts are fixed.
+Neither it's props nor it's goalposts are fixed.
 The process is a good deal of the message.

 The spaghetti strand or the cuckoo, that is the first question.
-It leads onto the others.
+It leads onto the others..